muhdamirdeni/profile-card/README.md

 # profile-card
-Casual project to fill in my time
+Casual project to fill in my time.
+Feel free to try on your own :)